 QinQ, also known as IEEE 802.1ad or stacked VLANs, is a means of nesting VLAN tagged traffic inside of packets that are already VLAN tagged, or “double tagging” the traffic.

-QinQ is used to move groups of VLANs over a single link containing one outer tag, as can be found on some ISP, Metro Ethernet, or datacenter links between locations.
-It can be a quick/easy way of trunking VLANs across locations without having a trunking-capable connection between the sites, provided the infrastructure between the locations does not strip tags from the packets.
+QinQ is used to move groups of VLANs over a single link containing one outer tag, as can be found on some links between locations from ISPs or datacenters.
+QinQ can be a quick and easy way of trunking VLANs across locations without having a trunking-capable connection between the sites, provided the infrastructure between the locations does not strip tags from the packets.

 - Parent Interface

 The interface that will carry the QinQ traffic.

 The outer VLAN ID on the QinQ interface, or the VLAN ID given by the provider for the site-to-site link.

 When checked, a new interface group will be created called QinQ that can be used to filter all of the QinQ subinterfaces at once.

 When hundreds or potentially thousands of QinQ tags are present, this greatly reduces the amount of work needed to use the QinQ interfaces